laravel/nova-docs/1.0/installation.md

 If you are not able to install Nova into your application because of your `minimum-stability` setting, consider setting your `minimum-stability` option to `dev` and your `prefer-stable` option to `true`.
 This will allow you to install Nova while still preferring stable package releases for your application.
 :::

+## Authorizing Nova

+Within your `app/Providers/NovaServiceProvider.php` file, there is a `gate` method.
+This authorization gate controls access to Nova in **non-local** environments.
+By default, any user can access the Nova dashboard when the current application environment is `local`.
+You are free to modify this gate as needed to restrict access to your Nova installation.

 ## Updating Nova

 To update your Nova installation, you may simply download a release Zip file from the Nova website.
 After downloading the Zip file, replace the current contents of your application's `nova` directory with the contents of the Zip file.
 After updating the directory's contents, you may run the `composer update` and `nova:publish` commands: